Editorial policy

 Corrections

-If a status claim is wrong or stale, the correction should update both the visible page and the source trail.
-When the change matters to readers, the page should say what changed.
+If a status claim is wrong or stale, the correction should update both the visible page and the source list.
+When the correction changes the reader's decision, the page should say what changed.

 Highest priority